DrTol/radiator_performance-Excel/README.md

 - [References](README.md#references)

 ## Features
 The main idea here is to develop simple and reliable emprical models for residential radiator units so to be used in system level modelling (i.e. at district heating simulations).
-Hence, this Matlab models estimate the radiator behaviour in terms of return temperature at different operational conditions (e.g. changing heat demand rate at different degrees of supply temperature).
+Hence, this VBA function estimate the radiator behaviour in terms of return temperature at different operational conditions (e.g. changing heat demand rate at different degrees of supply temperature).

 ## How2Use
 An example Excel file is given: [Example_RadiatorReturnTemperature.xlsm](https://github.com/DrTol/radiator_performance-Excel/blob/master/Example_RadiatorReturnTemperature.xlsm), which illustrates how to use the function developed [TrLMTD_VBA](https://github.com/DrTol/radiator_performance-Excel/blob/master/TrLMTD_VBA)